 These two infographics walk you through the basic things you need to know.
-Rules at Impact is for those living in the early days of grief.
+8 Simple Acts is for those living in the early days of grief.
 Do This/Not That is a handy cheat sheet for support people.
 Each one will tell you what you need to understand, know, and — most importantly — DO to help you get through today.

 It’s OK That You’re Not OK

 Meeting Grief & Loss in a Culture that Doesn’t Understand